nuxt/website-v2/content/en/blog/case-study-livementor.md

 ### How did you discover Nuxt?

-We started LiveMentor as a monolith app on a Rails stack, which allowed us to iterate quickly during the first years.
-Two years ago, we decided to solidify our codebase, and chose VueJS to propose a rich client-side experience.
+We started LiveMentor as a monolithic app on a Rails stack, which allowed us to iterate quickly during the first few years.
+Two years ago, we decided to solidify our codebase, and chose VueJS for a rich client-side experience.

 To make the transition progressive, we built micro Vue apps functioning on page levels, with a wrapper still rendered by Rails.
 But loading times were increasing, and we then knew we had to go a step further.